 Provide up to three objectives for the proposed project.
 The order of these components in each objective is not important as long as each is included.

-Example Objective: By the end of 36 months (timeline), there will be a 50 percent increase (target) in fitness levels (indicator) of our high school students ages 13-18 (population) who complete the healthy lifestyles program.
+Example Objective: By the end of 36 months (timeline), 250 (target) tribal households will be enrolled in the community recycling program (indicator) in order to improve the environmental health community members living on tribal lands (population).